lorenz068/PostCSS/README.md

 # PostCSS
 POC with post Css

-Integrate with gulp, stylelint doiuse, sass like
+Integrate with gulp workflow, stylelint doiuse, preCSS (sass like possibilities)